julianencisoizquierdo/NLP_Python_Airline_Customer_Service/README.md

 ## Usage

-To run the analysis, open the `Julian_Enciso_Final_Project.ipynb` notebook and execute each cell sequentially.
+To run the analysis, open the `NLP_BI_Airline_Industry.ipynb` notebook and execute each cell sequentially.
 Ensure that the required datasets are in the correct file paths.

 ## Dependencies